michaelrsweet/michaelrsweet.github.com/zipc/zipc.md

 The `zipcFileXMLPrintf` function writes a formatted XML string to a ZIP container file that was created using the `zipcCreateFile` function.
-The format string supports the "%%", "%d", and "%s" `printf` directives, where the "%s" (string) directive handles escaping of special XML/HTML characters.  `0` is returned on success or `-1` on error.
+The format string supports the "%%", "%d", "%f", and "%s" `printf` directives, where the "%s" (string) directive handles escaping of special XML/HTML characters.  `0` is returned on success or `-1` on error.